Tools Reference¶

 Call get_skills with skill="component_reference" before creating any widget.

-The component reference is the authoritative source for event signatures,
+The component reference is the authoritative source for every toolbar component's event signature, system events, and JSON schema.

 Discovery¶